 What should patients who have had GBS be advised about future immunisation?

 The belief that GBS is an autoimmune condition and the knowledge that immunisations are designed to activate the immune system give rise to continued unease about immunisation following the disease.
-However, many patients have received immunisations after the acute phase of their disease, sometimes repeatedly, without suffering a relapse.
+However, many patients have received immunisations after the acute phase of their disease, sometimes repeatedly, without suffering a recurrence.

 Statement from a Medicines and Healthcare products Regulatory Agency (MHRA) spokesperson: